 Here’s a sample structure:

-Role: Digital Marketing Manager (Remote – Philippines)
+Role: Digital Marketing Manager (Remote, Philippines)

 What you’ll own: SEO strategy, Google Ads campaigns, landing page optimization, monthly performance reporting

-Compensation: $1,200-$1,800 USD/month based on experience
+Compensation: $1,200 to $1,800 USD/month based on experience

 Hours: Full-time, 4 hours daily overlap with US Eastern time

+When posting your job, add custom application questions that go beyond the resume.
 Ask candidates to explain a specific campaign they’ve run, or describe how they’d approach your particular marketing challenge.

 This filters out copy-paste applications immediately.